How to Scrape Google Maps

 $ pip install playwright

 The most powerful feature of these tools is javascript execution feature.
-This feature allows us to send browser any javascript code snippet and it will execute it in the context of the current page.
+This feature allows us to send browser any JavaScript code snippet and it will execute it in the context of the current page.
 Let's take a quick look how can use it in our tools:

-Javascript Execution in ScrapFly
+JavaScript execution in ScrapFly

 from scrapfly import ScrapflyClient, ScrapeConfig